-Former diving coach pleads guilty in sexual battery case
+Ex-Ohio State coach pleads guilty in sexual battery case

-COLUMBUS, Ohio (AP) - A former Ohio State diving club coach has pleaded guilty to charges related to allegations that he had sex with a diver when she was a teenager.
+COLUMBUS, Ohio (AP) - A former Ohio State diving club coach has pleaded guilty to charges related to allegations he had sex with a diver when she was a teenager.

-Former diver Estee Pryor has publicly said that defendant William Bohonyi began pressuring her for sex when she was 16.
+Former diver Estee Pryor has publicly said defendant William Bohonyi began pressuring her for sex when she was 16.

 Franklin County Prosecutor Ron O’Brien says Bohonyi, of Columbus, pleaded guilty Thursday to two counts of sexual battery.